googleate/Supercar2/exampleSite/content/blog/ferrari-599-gtb-fiorano-v12.md

 description = "Rent Ferrari 599 GTB Fiorano (V12)"
 image = "/images/ferrari-599-gtb-fiorano.jpg"
 tags = ["Ferrari"]
-title = "Ferrari 599 GTB Fiorano (V12)"
+title = "Ferrari 599 GTB Fiorano V12 (750€)"
 type = "post"

 +++
-The Ferrari 599 GTB Fiorano F1 (2010-2012) has a 5999cc gasoline engine with 12 cylinders located in a v that reaches a maximum power of 620CV at 7600rpm and maximum torque of 608Nm at 5600rpm.
+The Ferrari 599 GTB Fiorano F1 (2010-2012) has a 5999cc gasoline engine with 12 cylinders located in a V.

+Reaches a maximum power of 620CV at 7600rpm and maximum torque of 608Nm at 5600rpm.
 It is therefore a mechanic with a specific power of 620CV, with variable intake nutrition.

 Label C